lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 == Screenshots ==

 1. See the visit history of each contact.
-2. Get an email notification for every new lead.
-3. Leadin Dashboard shows you where your leads are coming from.
+2. Dashboard shows you where your leads are coming from.
-4. All your contacts stored safely in one place.
+3. All your contacts stored safely in one place.
-5. Collect more contacts with the pop-up subscribe widget.
+4. Collect more contacts with the pop-up subscribe widget.

 == Changelog ==

-- Current version: 5.5.3
+- Current version: 6.0.0
-- Current version release: 2016-09-01
+- Current version release: 2016-11-10

+= 6.0.0 (2016.11.10) =
+- Leadin is now HubSpot Marketing Free - learn more at http://www.hubspot.com/products/marketing/free

-= 5.5.3 (2016.09.01)
+= 5.5.3 (2016.09.01) =
 - Clean up remaining deployment issues

 = 5.5.1 (2016.08.30) =